Phase I Research

 Due to the very limited budget of the Phase I prototype, glass was only studied, but not yet used during this round of funding.
 The findings were applied in Phase II.

 Capturing and filtering the stormwater before it reaches the waterways could solve the problem.
-A physicist/hydrologist once shared that, if we could move water just 200 miles in this country, we could eliminate drought conditions.
+A physicist/hydrologist who visited us once shared that, if we could move water just 200 miles in this country, we could eliminate drought conditions.

 By lining the sides of our roadways with stormwater retention systems, we could do the initial filtering.
 By including pumps, the stormwater could then be moved to areas for additional filtering and then to aquafers or agricultural centers.
 In colder climates, the stormwater could be stored below the frost line to prevent freezing.